-People producing their own high quality and diverse food is a path to increasing health, biodiversity, and individual and global food security.
-As part of One Community’s self-replicating and self-sufficient teacher/demonstration communities, villages, and cities model, we also see this as a solution to world hunger.
+People producing their own high-quality and diverse food is a path to increasing health, biodiversity, and individual and global food security.
+As part of One Community’s self-replicating and self-sufficient teacher/demonstration communities, villages, and cities and open source botanical garden models, we also see this as a solution to world hunger.
 This page is the open source portal to all the components necessary to create this.
-It contains the following sections related to the Highest Good Food Infrastructure:
+It contains the following sections related to the Highest Good food® Infrastructure: